henryw374/clojurescript-library-consumers-test/README.md

 # Does you Clojurescript library work for everyone?

 The aim of this project is to help test that different Clojurescript build types can successfully consume an npm-depending library.
-Read [more background on why this is useful](http://widdindustries.com/cljs-npm-libraries/)

-This project was created to support my [guide to authoring Clojurescript libraries]()
+This project was created to support my [guide to authoring Clojurescript libraries](http://widdindustries.com/cljs-npm-libraries/)

 This project currently just tests the npm-depending library [cljs.java-time](https://github.com/henryw374/cljs.java-time), but is easily changed to test other libraries.